 - The Headteacher will ensure that an appropriate person attends e-safety training. - The e-Safety Co-ordinator will introduce the e-Safety Policy and the Acceptable Use Policy to all Year 5 and 6 students, on an annual basis.
 E-Safety is an integrated component of the computing curriculum and is explicitly revisited each year through safer internet day and is taught as a learning unit in computing in Autumn Term 1 in all classes. - Staff should understand that the misuse of Information Systems by employees will be treated extremely seriously. - If a member of staff is concerned about any aspect of their IT use in school, they should discuss this with their line manager to avoid any possible misunderstanding. - Induction of new staff should include a briefing about the school's e-Safety Policy. - We acknowledge that e-mail can be an effective method to communicate information related to school matters.
 In such instances, staff must only send and receive emails from their authorised school email address eg, teacher/LSA to teacher/LSA.
 However no child's name should be used.
 Confidential emails to external professionals should be sent via the admin email address which has access to secure portals such as Egress. - Students are repeatedly made aware of the protocols regarding acceptable email use e.g. language. - Staff should be aware that Internet traffic can be monitored and traced to the individual user.
-Discretion and professional conduct is essential. - When discussing a pupil's progress with parents, it is preferable to meet face to face or via telephone.
+Discretion and professional conduct is essential. - When discussing a pupil's progress with parents, it is preferable to meet face to face or via telephone to enable immediate opportunities to seek clarification and ask any follow up questions. - The School uses Instagram to share information with parents, please refer to the School Social Media Policy.